 I am a self-proclaimed recovering shopaholic.
 It’s not a fun term or something that sums up the fact that I love shopping.
 The older (and wiser) that I have gotten, the more I have come to realize that shopping addiction is a very real thing.
 Tom loves spending nice days walking around the outlet mall by our house and honestly, I fear going there every. single. time.
-He’s the kind of person who really likes to shop around and make sure what he buys is exactly what he wants.
-Which is great.
-The downside is that if I sit there long enough waiting for him to make up his mind, eventually, my eyes start to wander the clothing racks.
 There has been more than once where I run around the store filling my arms with clothes and shoes when I had no intention of purchasing anything.
-Does this sound like you?
+Sound familiar?
 If so, I have 12 super simple, small steps to help you break your shopping addiction.
 They have worked for me and I’m confident they can help you as well.

 *This post contains affiliate links.
 I may earn a commission at no cost to you and all recommendations are my own.

 According to PsychGuides.com there are 7 different types of shopping addicts.
 I have based my list off of theirs with a few adjustments.